-- prevent (by avoidance, reduction and/or control) pollution and harm to the environment - enhance and protect environmental, economic and social values of waters and catchments, and prevent resource degradation - minimise resource consumption and the generation of waste - preserve and, where possible, enhance biological diversity and ecological integrity - adopt knowledge-driven, risk-based environmental management - maintain, promote and communicate a positive culture of environmental responsibility and respect for cultural heritage.
+prevent (by availance, sedection and/or control) pollution and harm to the environment apply sustainability principles across all organisational activities to enhance and protect environmental, cultural, economic and social values minimise resource consumption and generation of waste preserve and, where possible, enhance biological diversity and ecological integrity adopt innovative, knowledge driven and risk based decision making in environmental management and climate change response promote and communicate continuous improvement and a positive culture of environmental and cultural heritage responsibility.

-We will comply with environmental performance requirements set by relevant legislation, monitor environmental performance and continually improve our environmental management practice and performance through our Environmental Management System certified to the International Standard (ISO 14001:2004).
+We will comply with environmental performance requirements set by relevant legislation, monitor environmental performance and continually improve our environmental and cultural heritage management practice and performance through our Environmental Management System certified to the International Standard ISO 14001.

-This policy applies to all of our employees and contractors and to any person or organisation that acts for or represents us:
+This policy applies to all of our employees and contractors and to any person or organisation that acts for or represents us.